rubrikinc/terraform-aws-rubrik-cloud-cluster/README.md

-# Rubrik AWS Cloud Cluster Terraform Module
+# Rubrik Cloud Cluster AWS Deployment Terraform Module

 Terraform module which deployes a new Rubrik Cloud Cluster in AWS.